Last Updated: June 19, 2026

 Which Firmware Version Should I Download?

-This is the most common question I receive, so I created a simple guide.
+This is the question I get asked most often in the comments, so I put together a simple guide.
 Find your situation in the table and go straight to the right file:

 | Your Situation | What I Recommend |